StackMCP

 Dashboard Data Viewer

-Expose read-only access to analytics data displayed on a dashboard:
+Expose read-only access to analytics data:

 'use client';